How to Select Valve Actuators for Rotary Valves

 Duty cycle: Pneumatic actuators have a 100 percent duty cycle.
 In fact, the harder they work, the better they work.

-Electric actuators are most commonly available with 25 percent duty cycles motors.
-This means that to prevent overheating in high cycle applications the motor must rest frequently.
+Electric actuators are most commonly available with 25 percent duty cycle motors.
+This means that to prevent overheating in high-cycle applications the motor must rest frequently.
 Because most on-off automated valves remain idle 95 percent of the time duty cycle is not usually an issue.
 With optional motors and/or capacitors an electric actuator may be upgraded to 100 percent duty cycle.

 Stalling: Pneumatic actuators may be stalled indefinitely without overheating.